 The defendant has 30 days to formally answer their Summons or submit a counterclaim seeking different terms than those requested by the plaintiff.
 A judge then presides over further negotiations and reviews the issues to eventually issue an order, which is a temporary, legally binding decree.
 The order is meant to last until the separating parties reach a final divorce agreement.
 A separation agreements attorney in Beaufort could help file relevant documents and advocate for a particular spouse’s interests during negotiations.

-For a free legal consultation with a separation agreements lawyer serving Beaufort, call 1-803-366-0333
+For a free legal consultation with a Beaufort Separation Agreements Lawyer call 1-803-366-0333

 What Does an Order of Separate Maintenance Cover?